-Metro North (SB I) 1933 S. Broadway, Suite 6 Los Angeles, CA 90007 Helen Maxwell, RA (213) 763-1528 Reception (213) 763-1440
+LA County Metro North DCFS (or other DCFS office as necessary to obtain support) 1933 S. Broadway, Suite 6

+Los Angeles, CA 90007

+Reception (213) 763-1440

 When the initial telephone report is made, the mandated reporter shall note the name of the official contacted, the date and time contacted, and any instructions or advice received.